Recovering The Forgotten River

 • The community needs Snowy Hydro to demonstrate their commitment to environmental, social and Cultural outcomes for the river as part of their current operations, and into the future as part of Snowy 2.0.
 This nation-leading project should also be a world-leader on achieving environmental, Cultural and social outcomes.

 We need a process which opens up SnowyHydro’s license and water management framework to public scrutiny, allowing examination of whether the current licence conditions are adequate for the river and for regional water security.
-This should start with an agreement by NSW, Victorian and Commonwealth governments to an open and transparent review of the Snowy Water Inquiry Outcomes Implementation Deed, before the review of the Water Act 2007 (Cth) occurs in 2024.
+This should start with an agreement by NSW, Victorian and Commonwealth governments to an open and transparent review of the Snowy Water Inquiry Outcomes Implementation Deed, before the review of the Snowy Water Licence in 2027.

 • We need broader community education about the importance of the river to our region and the complex management arrangements involved.